As back-to-school quickly approaches, the excitement for a new school year is growing.

 How your schools look and feel matters.
 Closely evaluate each of your school buildings.
 Are your buildings physically in good shape?
 Do they have curb appeal?
 Are your hallways and classrooms clean and uncluttered?
 This “stuff” really matters to parents.

-I know what you’re thinking: customer service is the stuff of retailers and restaurants.
-Sure.
-But it matters to schools even more.
-Every interaction a parent or a student has with a member of your team, especially during back-to-school activities, represents an incredible opportunity to build trust and to inspire.
+Every interaction a parent or a student has with a member of your team, especially during back-to-school activities, represents an incredible opportunity to build trust and inspire.

 Don’t waste a single moment.
 Whether a parent has a question about school bus routes or the social studies curriculum; whether a student wants to know what’s for lunch, the athletic schedule, or how to submit his or her homework, the upshot of each of these interactions, simple as they may sound, is critical to the culture and reputation of your schools.